The economically orthodox explanation for income inequality sees technology as a key driver of economic inequality1:

 - Technological change decreases the importance of medium skilled workers who perform routine tasks that require precise and well-understood procedures such as jobs involved in manufacturing.

-- In the UK between 1984 and 2004 there has been an increase in professional and technical roles (3.4% and 4.25% respectively) and a decrease in skilled trade occupations, plant and machine operatives and elementary occupations (e.g. cleaners, farm workers and other low skill practical work) (-5.0%, -3.9% and -4.8% respectively)7.
+- In the UK between 1984 and 2004 there has been an increase in professional and technical roles (3.4% and 4.25% respectively) and a decrease in skilled trade occupations, plant and machine operatives and elementary occupations (e.g. cleaners, farm workers and other low skill practical work) (-5.0%, -3.9% and -4.8% respectively)8.
+The next ten years saw further growth in professional and technical occupations, with the former displaying the biggest growth.
+Skilled jobs, on the other hand, saw a further fall and UKCES predicts that such trends will conitnue until 2024 at least9.

 Criticisms and issues

-There is disagreement as to what extent disproportionately high pay at the top of the pay distribution is explained by the argument that inequality is driven by technology8:
+There is disagreement as to what extent disproportionately high pay at the top of the pay distribution is explained by the argument that inequality is driven by technology10: